forcedotcom/salesforcedx-apex/developing.md

 ## Branches

-- We work in `develop`.
-- Our released (_production_) branch is `main`.
+- Our released (_production_) branch is `main`
-- Our work happens in _topic_ branches (feature and/or bug fix).
+- Our work happens in _topic_ branches (feature and/or bug fix)
-  - These branches are based on `develop` and can live in forks for external contributors or within this repository for authors.
+  - These branches are based on `main` and can live in forks for external contributors or within this repository for authors
-  - Be sure to prefix branches in this repository with `<developer-name>/`.
+  - Be sure to prefix branches in this repository with `<developer-name>/`
-  - Be sure to keep branches up-to-date using `rebase`.
+  - Be sure to keep branches up-to-date using `rebase`

 <br/>